nexentaedge/nexentaedge.github.io/src/docs/kubernetes-solo.md

 https://kubernetes.io/docs/tasks/tools/install-minikube/

-Download [YAML file](https://raw.githubusercontent.com/Nexenta/edge-kubernetes/master/nedge-cluster-lfs-solo.yaml) and edit your site local parameters:
+Once Kubernetes configured and operating properly, download [YAML file](https://raw.githubusercontent.com/Nexenta/edge-kubernetes/master/nedge-cluster-lfs-solo.yaml) and edit your site local parameters:

 - Prepare state local PV `/mnt/nedge-target-state`.
 It can be just empty directory available for kubelet to consume.
 - Prepare storage local PV `/mnt/nedge-target-data`.
 Either keep it empty or mount pre-formatted drives to it.
 - Ensure that /usr/bin/kubectl command is available on the path.
 This will be used by management POD to start / stop / reconfigure storage services.

-#### For Minikube recommended configuration tips:
+#### For Minikube recommended configurational tips:

 - If Minikube is executed with VM driver option (default), it would expose storage as mountpoint /mnt/sda1.
 Change nedge-target-data PV's path from /mnt/nedge-target-data to /mnt/sda1/nedge-target-data.
 Snippet example: